onegreyonewhite/easyrest/README.md

 ### Changes in EasyREST Repository

 In the EasyREST core, nothing changes except that you now reference plugins by their binary names (e.g., `easyrest-plugin-mysql`) using `exec.LookPath`.
 Document the expected naming convention so that external plugins can be built and integrated independently.

 ---

-## Summary

-EasyREST is a simple yet powerful service for exposing database functionality via a REST API.
-It is built to be secure by validating and sanitizing all inputs on the server side, while delegating the actual query execution to plugins.
-The plugin architecture makes it easy to support multiple databases, and the context feature (via CTEs) allows you to pass dynamic parameters (like timezone, headers, and token claims) to your queries.
-With flexible query capabilities—including field aliasing, aggregate functions, and complex WHERE conditions—EasyREST provides a robust foundation for building data-driven applications.

-Feel free to contribute or extend the functionality by writing new plugins for different databases or enhancing the query capabilities.
-Enjoy using EasyREST!

----